wigwamapp/wigwam/docs/SECURITY.md

 - Primarily uses the Advanced Encryption Standard (AES) as the encryption algorithm.
 AES is a widely accepted and secure symmetric encryption algorithm.
 It is known for its resistance to various cryptographic attacks and is considered one of the most secure encryption standards available.

-- Employs key derivation functions (KDFs) to derive encryption keys from the user's master password.
+- Uses key derivation functions (KDFs) to derive encryption keys from the user's master password.
 The default KDF used is Argon2, a memory-hard function designed to thwart brute force and dictionary attacks.
 It's computationally intensive and ensures that attackers cannot easily guess the master password even if they have access to the encrypted data.

 - Includes mechanisms to verify the integrity of the database file.
 Any unauthorized changes to the database are detected, preventing tampering.